 Drop Box: You can drop off your completed ballot at any county drop box as soon as you receive it.
-No postage is required at drop boxes.
+No postage is required.

 You will receive your ballot in the mail weeks before the election.
 After completing your ballot, you may return it by mail or at any county drop box or vote center.
 Vote centers will be open for in-person voting for 11 days, up to and including Election Day.